 Some are observed but are not official holidays such as Good Friday, Flooding of Nile, Easter Saturday etc.

-However, the above mentioned holidays are richly celebrated and if you want NILE HOLIDAY will help you plan a magical holiday which involves being a part of Egypt celebrations and festivals without cost or plan your Egypt trip without fanfare exploring the colours of Egypt without crowds…
+However, the above mentioned holidays are richly celebrated and if you want NILE HOLIDAY will help you plan a Magical Egyptian Holidays which involves being a part of Egyptian Celebrations And Festivals without cost or plan your Egypt Trip without fanfare exploring the colours of Egypt without crowds…